furqanmk/Miva/README.md

 ## Requirements

-Skeets requires at least iOS 8 or above.
+Requires at least iOS 8 or above.

 ## TODOs
 - Class and method documentation